sampiper/IT-SetupScript/README.md

 # IT-SetupScript

-Solstice Mac Setup
+TAB Mac Setup

-This will install Apps and macOS tweaks that we use the most at Solstice.
+This will install Apps and macOS tweaks that we use the most at TAB.

 Open Terminal, type this and press enter: